Best Computer Monitor Position for Posture and Happy Joints

 I have a dual monitor set up, how do get the best monitor position?

 Do you still feel like you’re in Star Trek or Hacker with your dual screen set-up?
-A double screen set up looks super cool and can really improve your productivity.
+Sure a double screen set up looks super cool but it can also really improve your productivity.

-You do have some extra considerations when it comes to getting the right computer monitor position for posture perfection using dual screens.
-Investing in a proper dual screen stand is going to give you all the adjustable options you need, here’s our guide.
+You do have some extra considerations when it comes to getting the right computer monitor position for posture perfection using dual screens mind.
+Investing in a proper dual screen stand is one of those things that is going to give you all the adjustable options you need.

 Within a few days of having your dual screen set up, you should know what your usage is like.
 Which screen you use the most is going to affect how to optimise your set up.

-Here’s a step-by-step guide for getting the right monitor position for good posture with a dual screen:
+Here’s a step-by-step guide for getting the right monitor positions when working from a dual screen:

 Once you’ve got them set up, the right monitor height will be the same as the four steps above.